strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

 };
 ```

-You can access it as:
+The `server.host` key can be accessed as:

 ```js
 strapi.config.get('server.host', 'defaultValueIfUndefined');